Radiative properties of magnetic neutron stars with metallic surfaces and thin atmospheres: Conclusions

 \section{Conclusions}

 We have improved the method of Paper~I for calculating spectral properties of condensed magnetized surfaces.
-Using the improved method, we have calculated a representative set of reflectivities of a metallic iron surface for the magnetic field strengths $B=10^{12}$~G\,--\,$10^{14}$~G. Based on these calculations, we have constructed analytic expressions for emissivities of the magnetized condensed surface in the two normal modes as functions of five arguments: energy of the emitted X-ray photon $E$, field strength $B$, field inclination $\theta_B$, and the two angles that determine the photon direction.
-We have considered the alternative limiting approximations of free and fixed ions for calculating the condensed surface reflectivity.
+Using the improved method, we calculated a representative set of reflectivities of a metallic iron surface for the magnetic field strengths $B=10^{12}$~G\,--\,$10^{14}$~G. Based on these calculations, we constructed analytic expressions for emissivities of the magnetized condensed surface in the two normal modes as functions of five arguments: energy of the emitted X-ray photon $E$, field strength $B$, field inclination $\theta_B$, and the two angles that determine the photon direction.
+We considered the alternative limiting approximations of free and fixed ions for calculating the condensed surface reflectivity.

-We have improved the inner boundary conditions for the radiation transfer equation in a thin atmosphere above a condensed surface.
-The new boundary condition accounts for transformation of normal modes into each other due to reflection from the condensed surface.
-To implement this condition we suggest a method for calculating reflectivities $R_{MM'}$ in the normal modes used for model atmosphere calculations, based on analytic approximations to the reflectivities.
+We improved the inner boundary conditions for the radiation transfer equation in a thin atmosphere above a condensed surface.
+The new boundary condition accounts for the transformation of normal modes into each other caused by reflection from the condensed surface.
+To implement this condition we suggested a method for calculating reflectivities $R_{MM'}$ in the normal modes used for model atmosphere calculations, based on analytic approximations to the reflectivities.

 We computed a few models of thin, partially ionized hydrogen atmospheres to investigate the influence of the new boundary condition on their emergent spectra and temperature structures.
 The allowance for mode transformations makes the complex absorption feature between $\Eci$ and $\EC$ less significant and the atomic absorption feature more important.
 Nevertheless, the equivalent widths of this complex absorption feature in the emergent spectra are still significant ($\approx200$\,--\,250 eV) and sufficient to explain the observed absorption features in the spectra of XDINSs.
 Models of thin atmospheres with inclined magnetic fields are necessary for detailed descriptions of their spectra.
 We plan to compute such models with vacuum polarization and partial mode conversion in a future paper.